beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 Your new route will automatically deploy to `staging`.
 If you are happy with `staging` you can click the "Deploy to Production" button to see it live on your production environment.

-> For more in depth instructions on how to provision new HTTP Functions, you can [checkout our docs here](https://docs.begin.com/en/http-functions/provisioning) or this [article on our blog](https://blog.begin.com/new-at-begin-add-and-manage-routes-via-manifest-file-24ced2e65a36).
+> For more in depth instructions on how to provision new HTTP functions, you can [checkout our docs here](https://docs.begin.com/en/http-functions/provisioning) or this [article on our blog](https://blog.begin.com/new-at-begin-add-and-manage-routes-via-manifest-file-24ced2e65a36).

 ---

-## Writing HTTP Functions
+## Writing HTTP functions

 We must first understand the anatomy of an HTTP function to be able to write them for our specific use cases.
 All basic HTTP functions consist of one handler function.